qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 * **Unique value** - objects are classified by the unique values within a specified field with each value having a different symbol.

-To :index:'change the symbology' for a layer, simply double click on its legend entry and the vector :guilabel:`Layer Properties` dialog will be shown.
+To :index:`change the symbology` for a layer, simply double click on its legend entry and the vector :guilabel:`Layer Properties` dialog will be shown.

 .. index:: Fill_Style, Fill_Color, Outline_Options